 How to Participate

 Denali's Distance Learning programs are a fun and interactive way for our education rangers to visit your classroom for free!

 Our Distance Learning presentations are available from November 1 through March 31 annually (with breaks around some major holidays).
 Registration begins on October 15th annually.
 Spaces are limited and registration is handled on a first-come, first-served basis.

-You will find the link to our Distance Learning Registration Form on our distance learning homepage.
+You will find the link to our Distance Learning Registration Form on Denali's Distance Learning homepage.